nkululekojonas/nkululekojonas/README.md

 # Introduction

-Hey 👋 !
-Welcome to my personal GitHu, Here you'll find everything I've been tinkering with, hopefully always as complete projects 🤞.
+Hey 👋, I'm Jonas!
+Welcome to my Github, Here you'll find everything I've been tinkering with, hopefully always as complete projects.

 # About Me 😊

-I go by Jonas, I am a web developer, I love playing around with new tool and technologies and like to think I'm always learning.
+I am a web developer, In my spare time love playing around with new tool and technologies.

 ## Skills